KUPPET Makueni demands structural reforms in JSS

 Makueni KUPPET’s Justus Kimeu warns that without clear JSS structures by January, teachers may be moved to secondary schools.

-Makueni Kenya Union of Post Primary Education Teachers (KUPPET) executive Secretary Justus Kimeu has called upon the government to establish a clear administrative framework for Junior Secondary Schools come January failure to which the union will be forced to direct the JSS teachers to report to the nearest secondary schools.
+Makueni, Kenya Union of Post-Primary Education Teachers (KUPPET) Executive Secretary Justus Kimeu has called upon the government to establish a clear administrative framework for Junior Secondary Schools by January; failure to do so will force the union to direct JSS teachers to report to the nearest secondary schools.

 “We are demanding defined guidelines on the composition of Boards of Management, Parents Associations, and the roles of principals, deputies, and heads of departments to eliminate conflicts of interest and bring clear responsibilities on each,” Kimeu said.